Certolizumab (By injection)

 Warnings While Using This Medicine:

 - Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, cancer, congestive heart failure, blood or bone marrow problems, or any type of infection (including hepatitis B or tuberculosis).
 Tell your doctor if you have a history of Guillain-Barré syndrome, multiple sclerosis, or a similar nervous system problem.
+Also tell your doctor if you have a latex allergy.

 - This medicine may cause the following problems: